Adrenosterone

 Adrenosterone is sold as a dietary supplement since 2007 as a fat loss and muscle gaining supplement.
 It is thought to be a competitive selective 11βHSD1 inhibitor, which is responsible for activation of cortisol from cortisone.
 Thus preventing muscle breakdown, and contributing to a majority of its effects.

+Adrenosterone is used as an intermediate in the synthesis of fluoxymesterone and in the RTI synthesis of dimethandrolone.